 Gareth Farr was born in Wellington, 1968, to a veteran trade unionist father and a writer mother.
 He studied composition and percussion performance at Auckland University.
 Later at Victoria University, Farr's compositions increasingly began to use the rhythms and textures of the set of Indonesian musical instruments known as the gamelan.

-Farr has written for television and short films.
-He composed the soundtrack for Gibson Group tele-movie Clare (2000), based on one of the women caught up in the "unfortunate experiment" at Auckland's National Women's Hospital.
-His other work for the Wellington-based production company includes series Duggan (1999), The Strip (2002), about a corporate lawyer who opens a strip club, and period docu-drama Nancy Wake - The White Mouse (2014).
+Farr has written for a number of TV dramas.
+He composed the soundtrack for Gibson Group TV movie Clare (2000), based on one of the women caught up in the "unfortunate experiment" at Auckland's National Women's Hospital.
+His other work for the Wellington-based company includes shows Duggan (1999), The Strip (2002), about a corporate lawyer who opens a strip club, and period docudrama Nancy Wake - The White Mouse (2014).
 After composing the music for disaster tele-movie Eruption (2010) he was nominated for an Aotearoa TV award the following year for Gibson Group tele-movie Panic at Rock Island.

 Farr's short film scores include Dead Letters (2006), a World War II-era romance directed by actor Paolo Rotondo, and Spring Flames (2002), an ensemble piece in a clothes factory featuring Toi Whakaari drama students.

 Farr from Heaven (2006), made for documentary series Artsville, chronicles a busy six month period in Farr's life, as he composes and rehearses pieces of music for Toi Whakaari, a Gallipoli commemoration, and Kiwi percussion ensemble Strike.
-Farr was also the subject of an earlier doco, the Michael Heath-directed Between Two Worlds (1996), though Heath has argued that the film was extensively recut against his wishes, a victim of political correctness and homophobia.
+Farr was also the subject of an earlier doco, the Michael Heath-directed Between Two Worlds (1996).
+Heath has argued that it was extensively recut against his wishes, a victim of political correctness and homophobia.

 Since then Farr has composed for Margaret Mahy fantasy series Kaitangata Twitch and one-off Brian Brake documentary Painting with Light.
 Both were directed by Clare helmer Yvonne Mackay.
 For Kaitangata Twitch, Farr worked with Māori instrument expert Richard Nunns to create music and sound effects to create the impression of an island possessed.